milanaleksic/clici/README.md

 ## Highly experimental

 This app is in early stages of development.
 It *works for me* but it *might not work for you* (if not, I am sorry, but this is just yet another a hobby project of mine).

+## Building, tagging and artifact deployment

+This is `#golang` project.
+I used Go 1.5.

+`go get github.com/milanaleksic/jenkins_ping` should be enough to get the code and build.

+To build project you can execute (this will get from internet all 3rd party utilites needed for deployment: upx, go-upx, github-release):

+    make prepare

+You can start building project using `make`, even `deploy` to Github (if you have privileges to do that of course).